Open-DataFlow/Awesome_MLLMs_Reasoning/README.md

 # Awesome_MLLMs_Reasoning

-In this repository, we will continuously update the latest papers, slides, and other valuable resources that advance MLLM reasoning, making learning more efficient for everyone!
+In this repository, we will continuously update the latest papers, projects, and other valuable resources that advance MLLM reasoning, making learning more efficient for everyone!

 <!-- omit in toc -->
 ## 📢 Updates